 Even though the Xbox Series X is launching this holiday season, Xbox One owners still have plenty of good games to look forward to in 2020.
 The console has seen some fantastic titles over its seven-year lifespan, and that trend isn’t stopping anytime soon.
-From exclusives such as Halo Infinite to third-party blockbusters like Cyberpunk 2077, there’s a wide range of titles set to launch before the year’s end.
+From Crash Bandicoot 4 to Cyberpunk 2077, there’s a wide range of titles set to launch before the year’s end.

 Some of them have already been delayed — and many don’t have firm release dates — but all their publishers are hoping to get them on store shelves before the next generation arrives.
 This is most likely among the last batch of games for Xbox One, and it’s certainly going out with a bang.